datoszs/cz-czech-bar-association-crawler/README.md

 # The Czech Bar Association
-Crawler of Czech Republic The Czech Bar Association Downloads HTML files, parsing them and produces CSV file with results
+Crawler of Czech Republic The Czech Bar Association.

+Downloads HTML files, parsing them and produces CSV file with results.

 ## Requirements